wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The class also has one functor data member, `m_getRequestor`, which, when invoked, returns the string identifier of the original requestor given an internally generated request ID.
 The functor is set in the backend converter construtor as we have seen earlier.

+### SimpleMemBackend

+`class SimpleMemBackend` is derived from `class MemBackend`, and it is still an abstract class that cannot be directly instanciated.